johnbwoodruff/scheduling-hero-api/README.md

 $ docker-compose up
 ```

 When the image is running successfully, you'll be able to access it by visiting [http://localhost:3000/hello](http://localhost:3000/hello).
-Any changes you make to the code, nodemon will reload the server upon saving the file.
+Upon any changes you make to the code, nodemon will reload the server after you've saved the file.

 ### API Documentation